myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-03T09:08:25.990Z
 >
 > We are also waiting for E2E secure DMs :)

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-03T05:30:38.273Z
->
-> The best place to try out a evolution of `bluesky_text` is deck.blue. deck.blue uses `bluesky_text` for almost 100% of its text-related processing, so you will see the package's features everywhere :)

----
 <!-- MY-BSKY_TIMELINE:END -->